gmonteith/farm-finance/README.md

 evince ~/tmp/farm_finance.pdf
 }
 ```

 There is very little to like about the process above and if the pdf changes in
 length the pdftk command has to be rewritten.
+I have been meaning to work on a
+better solution but I have not dedicated the time to it...

+---

 ### Workflow when editing:
-The complete document is rather large and if you want to examine an individual
+The `master-limited.ms` exists because the entire document is rather large,
-section you can edit the `master-limited.ms` file.
+cumbersome and slow to produce for editing individual chapters.

+Vim is my preferred text editor and I typically have a vertically split window
+with the chapter/appendix/file I am working on in one window and the
+`master-limited.ms` open in the other.
+The `master-limited.ms` is uncommented
-I use vim as a text editor and have the following command in the "q" register:
+to print the file I am editing and I have the following command in the "q"
+register:

 `:!groffer -ms master-limited.ms -Tpdf --groff > ~/tmp/worktest.pdf`

-The command above get be yanked into register "q" with the following command in
+The command above can be yanked into register "q" with the following command in
-vim:

-`"qy$`
+vim: `"qy$`

-Each time a change is made to the file it is saved and then the command in
+Each time a change is made to the chapter/appendix/file it is saved and then
-register "q" is run to update the pdf.
+the command in register "q" is run with '@q' to update the pdf.

+The reason that the 'master-limited.ms' file is required is that the macro and
+layout files, shown below, are only sourced in the master and not in the
+individual chapters/appendices.

+`Format/format.tmac`
+`Format/equation.tmac`
+`Format/pic.tmac`

+You could of course source these files in each individual chapter but that
+would require more maintenace.

 A separate window can be used to open the pdf which will automatically refresh
 on each update to the underlying pdf document: